 - Foster the concept of intergenerational learning

-Depending on the subject, the classes will vary in length, number of students and cost.
+Depending on the subject, our classes will vary in length, number of students and cost.
 Some classes may be taught in a single session or some may meet several times a week for several months.
-The school will offer weekend intensive classes, retreats and weeklong camps.